GuruMaps/iOSManual/02-features.md

 The App lets you search within [My Collections](02-features.md#collections) content as well as the vector map data within OpenStreetMap.
 To open the search screen, tap the ![](/assets/icon_serach.png) search button.
 Type or paste the keyword you want to find in the search field, then tap _Done_ on the keyboard.
 Search results will be displayed on the map and in the list below the search field.
-It is also possible to narrow down your search using the “Search around me” option at the bottom.
+It is also possible to narrow down your search using the **Search around me** option at the bottom.
 Tap an any of the results in the list to open its entry or back to the map to overview them all.
 The search will be refined as you browse the map automatically and only results meeting the selected search criteria will be displayed on the visible area.

 If search results are found, the search icon will be changed to the ![](/assets/icon_search_results.png).
 To reset search results, tap the clear ![](/assets/icon_cross.png) icon.